 One of the early stages in the purchase of a commercial property can ultimately prove to be one of the most critical: the Phase I Environmental Site Assessment (ESA).

-The Phase I ESA is a general overview of the property’s environmental condition, and while it is not always involved in cash purchases, it is typically required in loan transactions.
+The Phase I ESA is a general overview of the property’s environmental condition, and it is typically required in loan transactions.

 The reason the Phase I is so critical is that this is the stage when potential environmental problems are spotted — or overlooked — that could prove troublesome and costly for years to come.